 Skip to main content Go to home page

-A duty exemption may apply to a tax reform scheme transaction which includes most dutiable transactions involving properties that have entered into the CIPT reform (tax reform scheme land).
+A duty exemption may apply to a tax reform scheme transaction involving properties that have entered into the commercial and industrial property tax (CIPT) reform (tax reform scheme land).

 A comparable exclusion may apply to the assessment of duty on a relevant acquisition in a landholder whose landholdings include tax reform scheme land.
 For a duty exemption or exclusion to apply, the property must have a qualifying use on the date of the dutiable transaction or relevant acquisition.